SlipperyJ/treehouse-project/README.md

 # treehouse-project
-my treehouse project focusing on html + css as part of my rails pathway
+This is my treehouse project focusing on html + css as part of my rails pathway